What is Kava?

 Studies also suggest that Kava may reduce cravings associated with substance abuse, such as alcohol, tobacco, cocaine, and heroin (12).

 Kava consumption appears to be clinically non-addictive.
-It has also been linked with mood-elevating, improvements in short-term memory, visual attention, and enhanced accuracy and performance (14).
+It has also been linked to mood elevation, improvements in short-term memory and visual attention, and enhanced accuracy and performance (14).

 Safety and Side Effects

 Kava must be taken in small dosages and only for short periods (no longer than three months).
-Any long-term usage is associated with several side effects like headaches, fatigue, dizziness, diarrhea, and skin problems.
-(15)
+Any long-term usage is associated with several side effects like headaches, fatigue, dizziness, diarrhea, and skin problems (15) (16)

 If you’re considering taking Kava, you should talk with your doctor first.